 Is a No Tax Return Mortgage Right for You?

 Lenders may be able to help you determine whether a no tax return mortgage is right for you.
 If your taxable income is significantly lower than your gross annual income, a bank statement mortgage might help.
-If your income is seasonal or erratic, it might help.
+It might help if your income is seasonal or erratic.
 If you don’t deduct a lot of business expenses, you might want to explore all your options.
 Self-employed borrowers can qualify for traditional mortgages, but it can be more of a challenge.
 Talk to lenders and be upfront about your needs.
 If one lender isn’t promising, contact another one.

 Be persistent and read your loan offers carefully.
 Ask questions about anything that isn’t clear.
 When you’re ready, sign the paperwork and get the keys to your new home.